Physical Therapist Assistant, Career Associate of Science

 - TEAS V scores

 One class per year will be selected and will begin each Fall Semester.
 Incomplete application packets and/or applications received after June 1 may not be considered.
 Preliminary selection criteria, including GPA and observational hours completed, are ranked by the PTA Selection Committee.
-All applicants who meet the admission criteria will be invited for a personal interview.
+Top ranking applicants that meet the admission requirements will be invited for a personal interview.
 Offers of acceptance will be made based on the final ranking of those interviewed.

-Due to the fact prerequisites for Physical Therapy programs are different, graduation from a PTA program is not a “stepping-stone” and will not prepare the student for entry into a Physical Therapy professional education program.
+Due to the fact that core curriculum course requirements for Physical Therapy programs are different, graduation from a PTA program is not a “stepping-stone” and will not prepare the student for entry into a Physical Therapy professional education program.
 Students wishing to pursue a career as a physical therapist should enroll in an Associate of Science in Core Curriculum.

 Career Associate of Science Degree Program